Frequently Asked Questions

 Can I submit work that has been published?

 Yes.
-But your material must be in document form, as specified by the discipline-specific instructions.
-Do not include any information that identifies the publication, to help ensure that all work, published or unpublished, is evaluated in the same manner.
+However, all work samples must be formatted, as specified by the discipline-specific instructions.
+Do not include any information that discloses any publication information to help ensure that all work, both published or unpublished, is evaluated in the same manner.

 Grant Review Process